 Benefits of using LSI keywords in your content

-There are several benefits of augmenting your articles, blog posts, long-from guides, whitepapers, etc. with LSI keywords, including the following:
+There are several benefits of augmenting your articles, blog posts, long-form guides, whitepapers, etc. with LSI keywords, including the following:

 #1 Improve your rankings